meribold/meribold.org/_drafts/cpu-caches.md

 *   One or more TLBs per core.
 They cache virtual-to-physical address associations of memory pages.

-Here's a table with approximate access latencies:[^paper]
+Here's a table with approximate access latencies:
 <!-- that are in line with typical estimates. -->

 |        | L1d  | L2     | L3     | Main Memory |